-If your income drops by 15% or more compared to the income used for your assessment, you may be able to estimate your income for child support.
-This could reduce the amount you have to pay if you’re a liable parent.
-It could increase the amount you get if you’re a receiving carer.
+If your income drops by 15% or more from the income we used in your child support assessment, you may be able to estimate your income for child support.
+For a liable parent, this may reduce the amount you have to pay.
+For a receiving carer, this may increase the amount you get.

 When you can estimate

-You can estimate your income for the current tax year if the following apply.
+You can estimate your income for the current child support year if the following apply.